jdsandifer/100-days-of-code/log.md

 At home, I added more design pattern definitions to my repo.
-I'm not prioritizing it as much as actual coding, but it's easy to work on it bit by bit when I only have a few moments for coding at the end of the day and nice to do since I can't put my work coding on GitHub.
+I'm not prioritizing it as much as actual coding, but it's easy to work on it bit by bit when I only have a few moments for coding at the end of the day and nice to do since I can't put my work code on GitHub.

 **Thoughts:** I'm excited about my growing comfort with Linux and the command line, even when my reputation is on the line.
 There's nothing like a time crunch when your